motech/motech/docs/source/get_started/model_data/model_data.rst

 Creating EUDE through the Entity API
 ####################################

-..
-TODO javadoc link to the the entity service Creation of entities can be also done using the EntityService.
-This an OSGi service exposed by MDS which allows creation and modification of MDS entities, exposing everything what the UI does.
+Creation of entities can be also done using the **org.motechproject.mds.service.EntityService**.
-In order to use the service it has to be retrieved from the OSGi context, either directly using the OSGi API to retrieve it from the BundleContext, or a blueprint reference can be used to inject a proxy for that service directly as a Spring bean.
+This an OSGi service exposed by MDS which allows creation and modification of MDS entities, exposing everything what the UI does.In order to use the service it has to be retrieved from the OSGi context, either directly using the OSGi API to retrieve it from the BundleContext, or a Blueprint reference can be used to inject a proxy for that service directly as a Spring bean.

 Example of retrieving the service manually: